paulinoprojects/AWS/data_storage.md

 - Managing object propertiies
 - Object properties include storage class, encryption, metadata, and tags.
     - Metadata is used to define the purpose of the object.
     - Tags are usedto search, organize, and manage access.
+Objects can have up to 10 tags.
+- When creating an S3 bucket folders, prefixes are added to objects to that they appear as folders.
+-
 #### S3 Bucket Properties
 - Static Website Hosting, admins can enable their bucket to host a website.
 - Encryption (storage secuirty, data at rest not transit), admins can encrypt the bucket and/or objects.